-The steamboat was launched on 8.
-December 1862 in Poplar (England) for the famous British shipping company P&O Company.
+The steam sailer Carnatic was launched in Poplar, England, on December 8, 1862, for the famous British shipping company P&O Company.
 The name comes from a region in India.
-The 98 m long and the 13 m wide steamboat showed in its line, the classical beauty of the sailing boats of its time.
-Despite its steam engine the “Carnatic” still carried two masts for auxiliary sails.
-The shipping company used the ship in the regular transport service between Great Britain and India.
+The 98 m long and 13 m wide steam sailer showed in its lines the classical beauty of sailing ships of its time.
+Despite her steam engine, the Carnatic still carried two masts for auxiliary sailing.
+The shipping company used the ship on scheduled services between Great Britain and India.

-- In the more remote corners it is still possible to find even a few bottles, which have not yet been plundered by souvenir hunters.
+- In more remote corners, you can even find a few bottles that have not yet been plundered by souvenir hunters....

-- The Carnatic is as an early steam ship not only a technical monument, but despite all its damages, and with its clear beauty, it is one of the most impressive wrecks, not only in the Red Sea, but generally.
+- The Carnatic is as an early steamship not only a technical monument, but with its despite all damages clearly emerging beauty one of the most impressive wrecks not only of the Red Sea, but in general.